Substra/substra/docs/local_install_skaffold.md

 ### [WIP] Ongoing issues

-- If you are getting a `403` error only on <http://substra-backend.node-1.com/> and <http://substra-frontend.node-1.com/> with Firefox, please check if `dns over https` (Network options) is activated.
+- If you are getting a `403` error only on <http://substra-backend.node-1.com/> and <http://substra-frontend.node-1.com/> with Firefox, please check if `dns over https` is activated (in Firefox Network options).
 If so, please try again desactivating this option, or try with another browser...
-- Bad certificate issues: `helm list` or `helm list --all`, `helm delete network-org-1-peer-1 --no-hooks` & in k9s `:jobs` and delete orgs + orderer & `helm delete --purge RELEASE_NAME` (ex. `network-org-1-peer-1`).
-You can then restart `skaffold dev`.
+- If you are getting `bad certificate` issues: please try to investigate your setup with `helm list` or `helm list --all`; you can try `helm delete network-org-1-peer-1 --no-hooks` & in k9s `:jobs` and delete the `orgs` & `orderer`; you can also`helm delete --purge RELEASE_NAME` (ex. `network-org-1-peer-1`) and then restart with `skaffold dev`.
 - [WIP] `Self-signed certificate` issues are related to your network provider/admin

 ## Need help?